 In today’s world, where a quick decision from a politician can radically affect your business overnight, it’s important to know the early indicators of business peril.
 This of these things as your business’ “canary in the coal mine.”
 Do you want to appeal to a younger demographic?
 Want to get people talking about you?
 Maybe you want to attract an ultra-cool influencer or celebrity customer?
 If you do, rebranding and becoming a “fun” company may be just the way to get more attention.

 Why are we suggesting “fun”?
 With Gen Y being the largest generation in the U.S. in 2019, with an estimated population of 72.1 million, they have strong purchasing power.
 They also enjoy experiences and tend to tell others about products and businesses they like.
-If you want more customers, becoming a “fun” business with an identifiable tone and brand, can help you build a loyal audience that enjoys talking about you.
-News stations are finally embracing the word that COVID numbers are going down and vaccine administrations are going up.
-That’s allowing people to see the light at the end of the pandemic tunnel.
-If you have weathered the storm so far, you know your business is not completely in the clear.
-There are always unexpected challenges like freak snowstorms and mass electrical outages that are keeping us all on our business toes, regardless of where you sell or operate from.
-Nothing will tell you faster how interconnected we are than understanding how weather in one part of the country can stimy business operations in another.
+If you want more customers, becoming a “fun” business with an identifiable tone and brand, can help you build a loyal audience that enjoys talking about you. |

 Archives